GoodRx Prescription Discount Card Review

 You can easily set refill reminders within the GoodRx app.
 When you request a savings card, the app automatically logs the prescription you searched for and sets up a refill reminder.
 You can edit the reminder and choose how often it repeats.
 If you have a hard time remembering when to take your medications, this feature is a total lifesaver.

 During our hands-on experience with GoodRx, we found that the prescription discount card is about as easy to use as it gets.
-It's a great choice for seniors without insurance or for those with high out-of-pocket expenses on their medications.
+It’s a great choice for older adults without insurance or those with high out-of-pocket expenses on their medications.
 We do wish GoodRx was partnered with more big-name pharmacies, like Walgreens and Walmart.
-Still, with availability at 70,000 pharmacies across the country and discounts up to 90 percent (with GoodRx Gold), it's worth considering before your next refill.
-Learn more about GoodRx and our other favorite prescription savings card by visiting our best prescription discount cards page
+Still, with availability at 70,000 pharmacies across the country and discounts up to 90 percent (with GoodRx Gold), it’s worth considering before your next refill.